 There are hundreds of landscape quality plants to choose from.
 But, you will come to greatly appreciate these two if you install them in your garden.
 Dwarf Japanese Maple The most exquisite is the dwarf, weeping, cut-leaf, Japanese Red Maple.
 It blends as part of a setting, or can steal the show as a focal

-Positive actions in the spring are important for your landscape’s continued health.
-Having your lawn cut higher will produce more food energy which can be stored in an expanding root system; important for fighting disease and for better sustaining turf all season.
+Actions in the spring are important for your landscape’s health.
+You know fertilizing, crabgrass prevention and weed control are normal routines.
+But, having your lawn cut higher will produce more food energy and storage in an expanding root system; important for sustaining turf all season.
 Tent caterpillars strip newly emerging leaves, which means those trees